 We rely in part on our relationship with Perceptive, our founder and a significant shareholder in our company, to implement our business strategy, including sourcing and identifying potential partners from which we may in-license product candidates for development.
 Perceptive has significant expertise in operational, financial, strategic and other matters key to our business strategy.
 This expertise has been available to us through the representatives Perceptive has had on our board of directors.
 Prior to this offering, entities affiliated with Perceptive beneficially owned approximately 62.4% of our Ordinary Shares, and after giving effect to this offering, entities affiliated with Perceptive will beneficially own approximately 50.5% of our Ordinary Shares (including Ordinary Shares represented by our ADSs), or approximately 49.1% if the underwriters exercise their option to purchase additional ADSs in full.
-Entities affiliated with Perceptive have agreed to purchase 2,250,000 of our ADSs in this offering at the initial public offering price.
-Upon completion of this offering, such entities will beneficially own 52.6% of our Ordinary Shares (including Ordinary Shares represented by our ADSs), or approximately 51.2% if the underwriters exercise their option to purchase additional ADSs in full.
-Because entities affiliated with Perceptive will control a majority of the voting power of our outstanding Ordinary Shares after the completion of this offering, we will be a controlled company (within the meaning of the Nasdaq rules).
-We intend to take advantage of corporate governance exemptions available to controlled companies, including exemptions from:
+Entities affiliated with Perceptive have indicated an interest in purchasing an aggregate of up to \$35.0 million of our ADSs in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to these entities, or these entities may determine to purchase more, less or no shares in this offering.
+Assuming (i) an initial public offering price of \$16.00 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) such entities purchase in full the \$35.0 million of our ADSs they have indicated an interest in purchasing, following this offering, such entities will beneficially own 52.6% of our Ordinary Shares (including Ordinary Shares represented by our ADSs), or approximately 51.1% if the underwriters exercise their option to purchase additional ADSs in full.
+If entities affiliated with Perceptive control a majority of the voting power of our outstanding Ordinary Shares after the completion of this offering, we would be a controlled company (within the meaning of the Nasdag rules).
+If we qualify as a controlled company after this offering we intend to take advantage of corporate governance exemptions available to controlled companies, including exemptions from:

-- the requirement that a majority of the board of directors consist of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+• the requirement that a majority of the board of directors consist of independent directors;

+- the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.

-As a result, our shareholders may not have the same protections afforded to shareholders of companies that are subject to all of the Nasdag corporate governance rules.
+As a result, our shareholders may not have the same protections afforded to shareholders of companies that are subject to all of the Nasdaq corporate governance rules.
 See "Management-Board Committees."